 Keeping your Mac cool not only extends its life, but also improves performance.
 There are a few available utilities that help you keep tabs on your computer’s temperature using the built-in sensors that Macs have.
 Temperature Gauge from Tunabelly Software is the latest of these apps on the scene.

-2015 Top 5 Business Apps
+2016 Top 5 Business Apps

 2 hours ago